microsoft/CodeXGLUE/Code-Code/CodeCompletion-token/README.md

 # CodeXGLUE -- Code Completion (token level)

+**Update 2021.07.30:** We update the code completion dataset with literals normalized to avoid sensitive information.

 Here is the introduction and pipeline for token level code completion task.

 ## Task Definition